Unkown-Hue/Magic-Number-Generation/README.md

 # Magic-Number-Generation

+# V1
-generates magic numbers for rooks and bishops.
-I am trying to make it fast by making everything i can constexpr.
+Generates magic numbers for rooks and bishops.
+I am trying to make it fast by making everything I can constexpr.
 I still have more to make constexpr.

+# V2
+I made the bishop generation into a constexpr array.

+# V3
+I changed the random number generator to do less calculation speeding up the magic number generation. compiled with the command "g++ -std=c++23 -O3 main.cpp -o main.exe"

+# V4
+# *Todo make an algorithm for acepting a magic number that shortens the attempts taken on a candidate magic.*